What is Rifater?

-Isoniazid, pyrazinamide, and rifampin are antibiotics.
-They prevent tuberculous bacteria from multiplying in your body.
+Rifater are antibiotics that prevent tuberculous bacteria from multiplying in your body.

 severe liver disease;

-a history of fever, chills, and joint pain or stiffness caused by taking isoniazid; or
+a history of fever, chills, and joint pain or stiffness caused by isoniazid.

-FDA pregnancy category C. In animal studies, this medicine caused birth defects.
-However, it is not known whether these effects would occur in people.
-Taking this medicine during the last few weeks of pregnancy may increase your risk of bleeding during delivery.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+In animal studies, isoniazid and rifampin have caused miscarriage or birth defects.
+It is not known whether these effects would occur in a human pregnancy.
+However, taking rifampin during the last few weeks of pregnancy may cause bleeding in the mother or the newborn baby.
+Tell your doctor if you are pregnant.

 Take this medicine on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Take each dose with a full glass of water.